yhr0864/ika-pyserial/README.md

-# ika-pyserial
+# ika-remote-control
-remote control of hotplate through pyserial based on BBB
+remote control of hotplate through pyserial and opc ua based on BBB